esmerek/terrific-zebra-dadb5/content/pages/index.md

       #### Why

-      Epic Fusion is here to move your digital initiatives into the new reality.
-      On a baseline of High-Impact and Horizon-Focus we let the magic happen towards your Digital Tomorrow.
-We fuse talent of excellent people with the demands of the technological and cultural change arised.
+      It's all about the ability to change!
+We unlock people's talent to fuse it with the demands of the technological and cultural challenges of tomorrow's digital world.
     actions:
       - label: Let the magic happen
         url: /contact